Office Hours: T-Th 5:15-6:00pm, 7:40-8:10pm and beyond (or following the end of Math 479, whichever comes last) and by appointment.

 There are approximately 28 classes in this course.
 In order for a class to count towards your attendance you should be present throughout the entire class, and participate in the day’s activities (e.g. participate in group activities, no sleeping, etc).
 You may miss up to two classes due to sickness or conflicts without penalty, but will be penalized one letter grade (A to A-.
 A- to B+, etc) for each class you miss after that.

 Mandatory Competitions: Finally, you will be required to participate in several actual mathematics competitions throughout the semester.
 These will be weighed heavily when determining your final course grade.
 While we are not limited to the following list, you will participate (either unofficially or officially as necessary) in the following competitions.

-You are required to participate in all four of these contests, so mark your calendar!!
+You are required to participate in all of these contests if and when they become available.